 Such characters as a member of the Hitler Youth, a cowboy, a professional boxer, a Bletchley park code-breaker and two self-proclaimed spies, told stories for the archive, as did others from the vast cast of ordinary people, housewives and odd-job men, ‘the disappeared’ who fill every care home.

-The words of the narrators are maintained throughout.
-Where things were difficult to understand, unresolved or troubling in the interviews they remain difficult, unresolved or troubling in the stories.
+The words and phrasing of the storytellers has been maintained throughout.
 Some stories place a high demand on the reader’s creative imagination and willingness to take an active interpretative stance to fill in the gaps and disentangle the real from the symbolic.
-Even for the storytellers it was often difficult to know for sure what did and did not happen.
-‘Ancient Mysteries’ – a title chosen for her story by one of the participants – describes the feel of the project perfectly.
+‘Ancient Mysteries’ – a title chosen for her own story by one of the participants – describes the feel of the project perfectly.

 A series on Radio 4 and a recent hour-long special on Resonance FM have taken the Trebus Project to a wider audience.

 David is currently working on ‘An Occasional Cobra / ROOM 21’: an interdisciplinary exploration of the narratives of a war correspondent, a diplomat who spent his childhood hiding from the Nazis, and a secretary at the Nuremberg trials, who, by coincidence, occupied, one after the other, the same room in a care home.

 "The Trebus Project throws down a gauntlet to the world of contemporary art, so often obsessed with youth, sensationalism and celebrity."